 How To Modify A Family Law Order

 Child support, child custody and spousal maintenance orders should be fair given your specific circumstances.
 However, when your circumstances change, the order does not automatically adjust to stay fair.
-You might need to take action to restore balance.
+Thus, you may need to take action to restore balance.

 We Can Help Justify A Modification

-Just like the initial court order, child custody and child support modifications must prioritize the needs of the child.
+Just like the initial court order, modifications must prioritize the needs of the child.
 When circumstances change, our attorneys can help you show whether a modification is necessary for both parent and child.

-Possible reasons to modify child support, child custody or alimony in Texas may include:
+Possible reasons to modify child support, child custody or spousal maintenance in Texas may include:

 - A serious medical condition that impacts finances or a parent’s ability to care for the child